hsw28/data_analysis/hannah-in-use/README.txt

-velocity.m: finds velocity from position data assignvel.m: assigns velocities to every time point
+velocity.m: finds velocity from position data assignvel.m: assigns velocities to every time point assigntic.m: assigns a tic number from the video to an event

 abovetheta.m: finds points an inputed number of std devs above theta belowtheta.m: finds points an inputed number of std devs below theta